Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - You can now see all Naturalists in the world in the Naturalist ranking.
 - You can now see all Physicians in the world in the Physician ranking.
 - You can now see all Archaeologists in the world in the Archaeologist ranking.
+- You can now see all Anthropologists in the world in the Anthropologist ranking.

 Fixes:
 - Fixed the Painter Automation Button.